Dirac equation for strings

 These solutions correspond to negative masses $\epsilon=-\sqrt{2(n+1)}$ and therefore should be eliminated somehow from the theory.
 Because they are fermion states one could assume that these states are already occupied i.e. introduce the Dirac sea of states.

-The case of arbitrary $m$, although probably not solvable, also contains real and discrete spectrum.
+The case of arbitrary $m$ also contains real and discrete spectrum.
 Reality is guaranteed by the fact that $H_{\pm}$ is hermitian.
 The proof that $H_{\pm}$ is discrete can be obtained by noting that the square of $H_{\pm}$ is

 The second operator on the r.h.s. of (\ref{discr}) is positive for any $m$ while the first is discrete therefore $H_{\pm}^2$ is bounded from below by a discrete operator.
 By a standard theorem in functional analysis \cite{func} this implies that $H_{\pm}^2$, and hence $H_{\pm}$, is discrete.